kaust-rccl/ksl-docs/docs/source/soft_env/prog_env/containers/podman.rst

 .. note::

     Explanation of Parameters:
-    -e NVIDIA_VISIBLE_DEVICES='': Clears the default setting of visible NVIDIA devices.
+    ``-e NVIDIA_VISIBLE_DEVICES=''``: Clears the default setting of visible NVIDIA devices.
 This is often used to control GPU visibility for the container.

     Container Removal:
-    --rm: Automatically removes the container when it exits.
+    ``--rm``: Automatically removes the container when it exits.
 This helps in not accumulating stopped containers.

     Port Mapping:
-    -p 10000:8888: Maps port 8888 inside the container to port 10000 on the host, used for Jupyter Lab access.
+    ``-p 10000:8888``: Maps port 8888 inside the container to port 10000 on the host, used for Jupyter Lab access.
-    -p 8501:8501: Maps port 8501 inside the container to port 8501 on the host, which could be used for other services like TensorBoard or Streamlit.
+    ``-p 8501:8501``: Maps port 8501 inside the container to port 8501 on the host, which could be used for other services like TensorBoard or Streamlit.

     Volume and Storage:
-    -v ${PWD}:/app/mycode: Mounts the current working directory on the host to /app/mycode inside the container.
+    ``-v ${PWD}:/app/mycode``: Mounts the current working directory on the host to /app/mycode inside the container.
 This allows for sharing code files between the host and container.

     GPU and Security:
-    --device=nvidia.com/gpu=all: Allocates all available NVIDIA GPUs to the container.
+    ``--device=nvidia.com/gpu=all``: Allocates all available NVIDIA GPUs to the container.
-    --security-opt=label=disable: Disables SELinux security labeling within the container, which is necessary in some HPC setups for accessing shared resources.
+    ``--security-opt=label=disable``: Disables SELinux security labeling within the container, which is necessary in some HPC setups for accessing shared resources.

     Root Directory:
-    --root=/ibex/user/$username/podman_images: Specifies the root directory for storage of container data, allowing for persistent storage specific to the project.
+    ``--root=/ibex/user/$username/podman_images``: Specifies the root directory for storage of container data, allowing for persistent storage specific to the project.

     Container Image and Command:
-    abdelghafour1/tf_pip_gpu_vf:latest: Specifies the Docker container image to use.
+    ``abdelghafour1/tf_pip_gpu_vf:latest``: Specifies the Docker container image to use.

-    jupyter lab --ip=0.0.0.0 --allow-root: Runs Jupyter Lab, accessible from any IP address and allows root access.
+    ``jupyter lab --ip=0.0.0.0 --allow-root``: Runs Jupyter Lab, accessible from any IP address and allows root access.

 While Execute the command above.
 This will start the container and Jupyter Lab.

 After running the command, Jupyter Lab will be accessible via a web browser at the URL shown in the output or at ``http://<your-ibex-hostname>.ibex.kaust.edu.sa:10000``.

-Remember to replace <your-i-hostname> with the actual hostname of the node where the container is running.
+Remember to replace ``<your-i-hostname>`` with the actual hostname of the node where the container is running.

 Example of podman with SLURM